Alamofire/Alamofire/Documentation/Alamofire 4.0 Migration Guide.md

 - Xcode 8.1+
 - Swift 3.0+

-For those of you that would like to use Alamofire on iOS 8 or macOS 10.9, please use the latest tagged 3.x release which supports both Swift 2.2 and 2.3.
+For those of you that would like to use Alamofire on macOS 10.9, please use the latest tagged 3.x release which supports both Swift 2.2 and 2.3.

 ## Benefits of Upgrading